core-wg/transport-indication/draft-amsuess-core-transport-indication.md

 ## Security context propagation {#secctx-propagation}

-If the originally requested URI R or the application requirements demand a security mechanism is used, the client MUST only use the proxy T if the proxy can provide suitable credentials.
+If the originally requested URI R or the application requirements demand a security mechanism is used, the client MUST only use the proxy P if the proxy can provide suitable credentials.
-(The hosting URI C is immaterial to these considerations).
+(The hosting URI S is immaterial to these considerations).

 For example, if the application uses the host name and a public key infrastructure and R is `coap://example.com/` the proxy accessed as `coap+tcp://[2001:db8::1]` still needs to provide a certificate chain for the name example.com to one of the system's trust anchors.